 Taking the plunge and buying your kid a real, honest-to-goodness smartphone can be a bit scary, but it can also be worth the investment.
 Luckily, there are several great options that don’t break the bank — so you won’t be too upset if your kid’s trial run ends in a lost phone — but which still have many of the bells and whistles that merit springing for a smartphone in the first place.

-If your kid wants a phone that can grant her or him access to the Internet, let her or him download apps and stream video, isn’t super slow, and has a decent camera, the Motorola Moto E 2 is a great choice.
-Since the phone is Android operated, parents can use the app Kytephone to have full parental control without the hassle of servicing the phone through a separate provider.
+If your kid wants a phone that can grant her or him access to the Internet, let them download apps and stream video, isn’t super slow, and has a decent camera, the Motorola Moto E 2 is a great choice.
+Since the phone is Android operated, parents can use apps like MMGuardian Parental Control to have full parental control without the hassle of servicing the phone through a separate provider.
 Best of all, you don’t have to sign up for a contract to get the phone at a reasonable price.